gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    is exchanged encapsulated in the CRYPTO chunk until an initial DTLS connection has been established.
 If the DTLS handshake fails, the SCTP association is aborted.
-When the DTLS connection has been established the PVALID chunk is exchanged to verify that no downgrade attack between different protection engines has occurred.
-To prevent manipulation, the PVALID chunk is protected by encrypted and integrity protected as plain text SCTP chunk in an DTLS application data record that is then encapsulated in a CRYPTO chunk and provided with a SCTP common header to form a complete SCTP packet.
+When the DTLS connection has been established PVALID chunks are exchanged to verify that no downgrade attack between different protection engines has occurred.
+To prevent manipulation, the PVALID chunks are protected by encapsulating them in DTLS protected CRYPTO chunks.

-   Assuming that the PVALID validation is successful the SCTP association is established and the ULP can start sending data over the SCTP association.
-From this point all sets of chunks intended to form a SCTP packet will be protected just like PVALID chunk by being the plaint text application data input to DTLS.
-When DTLS has protected the plaint text input, the produced encrypted DTLS application data record is encapsulated in the CRYPTO chunk and the packet is transmitted.
+   Assuming that the PVALID validation is successful the SCTP association is established and the Upper Layer Protocol (ULP) can start sending data over the SCTP association.
+From this point all chunks will be protected by encapsulating them in DTLS protected CRYPTO chunks.
+The chunks are input as plaint text application data input to DTLS.
+The encrypted DTLS application data record is then encapsulated in the CRYPTO chunk and the packet is transmitted.
+TODO forward ref to DTLS CRYPTO chunk processing

    In the receiving SCTP stack each incoming SCTP packet on any of its interfaces and ports are matched to the SCTP association based